-Last year, we explored current strategies for marketing tours and activities online and wanted to do the same for you in 2019.
+Last year, we explored digital marketing for tour operators and wanted to do the same for you in 2019.
 You’ll notice a couple of trends overlap because they’re still relevant today.
 But we also introduce new trends and outline how you can apply them this year.

 Let’s get started with the top online marketing trends for tour operators in 2019.

 According to Google, 70% of US travelers always use their smartphones while in-destination.
 No matter what they’re doing, or where they’re staying, their smartphone is readily on hand — to take photos, to share memories, to get news from home and especially, to avoid getting lost.

 Similar to how we use a smartphone daily, travelers naturally use it to act on their traveling needs.
 Their mobile device is an extension of their thoughts.
 For example, if they’re hungry and thinking about eating, they’ll likely search for the best local restaurant and check out online reviews first.
 This reflexive action is otherwise known as a micro-moment.

 Though Google first coined the term “micro-moment” in 2015, it’s becoming more applicable in the tours and activities sector.
 That’s because travelers often go through an inspiration phase before their trip and have a general idea of what they want to experience upon arrival.
 Most are in the let’s-book-it mindset already — which is a crucial conversion opportunity for tour and activity operators.